Walks in the Central Beacons

 The Brecon Beacons include six main peaks – Corn Du, 873m, Pen y Fan 886m (the highest peak), Cribyn 795m and Fan y Big 719m form a long ridge which offers a superb horseshoe walk around the head of the Taf Fechan.

-The other two summits, Bwlch y Ddwyallt 754m, and Waun Rydd 769m lie further east and see fewer walkers as access is harder and the scenery not so spectacular.
+The other two summits, Bwlch y Ddwyallt 754m, and Waun Rydd 769m lie further east and see fewer walkers as access is harder.
 The mountains are the great attraction, but lower level walks are also popular especially in the Usk Valley and near the market town of Brecon.

 - Brecon Beacons horseshoe ridge trail – find out more about the route here